IIITLucknowSWEngg/CSITTeam007/Assignment2/Architecture.md

     - Real-time updates via WebSockets or APIs.
     - Cross-platform compatibility (Web, Android, iOS).
     - Responsive design for all device types (mobile, tablet, desktop).
-    - Accessibility support for diverse user needs.
+    - Accessibility support for diverse Diner needs.

 ### Additional Insights:
-- **Security Measures**: The system ensures end-to-end encryption for sensitive data like payment details and user credentials to prevent unauthorized access.
+- **Security Measures**: The system ensures end-to-end encryption for sensitive data like payment details and Diner credentials to prevent unauthorized access.
-- **Scalability**: Designed with a microservices architecture, the platform supports horizontal scaling to handle a growing user base efficiently.
+- **Scalability**: Designed with a microservices architecture, the platform supports horizontal scaling to handle a growing Diner base efficiently.
-- **Performance Optimization**: Incorporates caching mechanisms and CDNs to deliver a seamless user experience with minimal latency.
+- **Performance Optimization**: Incorporates caching mechanisms and CDNs to deliver a seamless Diner experience with minimal latency.